Our Lady's Catholic High School, Stamford Hill: Current structure

 Our Lady's is a Voluntary Aided Roman Catholic School, which has been awarded Specialist Status as a Language College.
 Permission to expand by one form of entry has meant that the school's total number is currently 780 students.
 The Sixth Form Centre admits boys and girls and has currently 180 students.

-Our Lady's has four tutor groups: Hugh (H), which uses the house colour blue, Juliana (J), which uses the house colour red, Manettus (M), which uses the house colour yellow and Philomena (P), which uses the house colour green.

-In September 2010, the school became split site, since as part of the Building Schools for Future (BSF), the school is to be completely remodelled and rebuilt.
-The lower school (years 7 and 8) still remains at the old site in Stamford Hill.
-The upper school (years 9, 10, 11 plus sixth form) have moved to Upper Clapton, occupying a building put up for the lower school of The Skinners' Company's School for Girls.
-The rebuilding of the school was finished in Autumn 2012.
-The School came together, back on one site, in September 2012.
+In 2010, the school became a split site, since as part of the Building Schools for Future (BSF), the school was to be completely remodelled and rebuilt.
+The lower school (years 7 and 8) remained at the old site in Stamford Hill.
+The upper school (years 9, 10, 11 plus sixth form) moved to Upper Clapton, occupying a building put up for the lower school of The Skinners' Company's School for Girls.
+The rebuilding of the school was finished in 2012.
+The School came together back on one site in September 2012.

-Mr Andy English took on the headship in March 2022.
+Andy English became head in March 2022.
 Ofsted visited in March 2022 and reaffirmed the school's rating as 'Good'.